 Background on the Greenbook

 The staff at the Board of Governors has long prepared an in-depth analysis of the U.S. and international economy in preparation for each regularly scheduled FOMC meeting.
-Since 1964 this analysis has been entitled "Current Economic and Financial Conditions," but it has almost always been referred to as the "Greenbook" because of its distinctive green cover.
-It is distributed to FOMC participants about six days before the FOMC meeting.
+From 1964 to 2010, this analysis was entitled "Current Economic and Financial Conditions," but it was almost always referred to as the "Greenbook" because of its distinctive green cover.
+It was distributed to FOMC participants about six days before the FOMC meeting.

 In 1974, the Greenbook was split into two parts due to its growing length.
-The first part, known as "Greenbook Part 1," summarizes economic developments in the United States and abroad and provides the staff's forecast.
-Over the years, Part 1 has grown to about 50 pages.
-Greenbook Part 2 covers in more detail the economic developments divided into three categories: domestic nonfinancial, domestic financial, and international.
+The first part, known as "Greenbook Part 1," summarized economic developments in the United States and abroad and provided the staff's forecast.
+Over the years, Part 1 grew to about 50 pages.
+Greenbook Part 2 covered in more detail the economic developments divided into three categories: domestic nonfinancial, domestic financial, and international.
 By 2002, its length had grown to around 100 pages.
-The supplement meanwhile has remained consistent in form, content, and length since its inception.
+The supplement meanwhile remained consistent in form, content, and length since its inception.

-The Bluebook, officially entitled "Monetary Policy Alternatives," is produced by the staff of the Board of Governors to provide background and context on monetary policy alternatives that the FOMC could consider at an upcoming meeting.
-It is distributed to FOMC participants during the week before an FOMC meeting--usually one day after the Greenbook.
+The Bluebook, officially entitled "Monetary Policy Alternatives," was produced by the staff of the Board of Governors to provide background and context on monetary policy alternatives that the FOMC could consider at an upcoming meeting from 1965 to 2010.
+It was distributed to FOMC participants during the week before an FOMC meeting--usually one day after the Greenbook.